mscorcia/UFOs/README.md

 Drawback:

-One drawback is that the sight is not public, in order to combat this we can use github pages.
+One drawback is that the website is not public, in order to combat this we can use github pages.

 Recommendations: